Dani3lB/tagless-final-example/article.md

 2. Easily change the concrete effect you are working with (for example from scala Future to cats IO)

-These are trivial and agreed by everyone as a good thing, but some say it is not worth it to use tagless final in application development, because the first is for libs and the second happens rarely.
+These are trivial and agreed by everyone as a good thing, but some say it is not worth it to use tagless final in application development because the first is for libs and the second happens rarely.

-I agree with them, I wouldn't use it for the second one only neither.
+I agree with them, I wouldn't use it for the second one only either.
 But there is another less known advantage, the **least power principle**.

 ## Least power principle